The benefits of live-in home care vs a dementia care home include staying in a familiar environment, personalised private care, privacy and control.

 It is important for any elderly and vulnerable adults to be in an environment as comfortable and stress-free as possible.
 And this is why the idea of having a carer living in the family home is so appealing for so many people.

 But it is important to ensure that, in the interests of balance, you consider the pros and cons of elderly people living in their own home and getting live-in home care, versus a residential dementia care home, so let’s check out the different sides in order to decide on the best approach.

 - Familiar environment: Your loved one can stay in the home that they love with all their favourite objects, furniture and memories.
 A cherished book, a favoured tea cup and the armchair where they do the crossword every morning will all remain close at hand.

-- Close to family and friends: Staying in their local area means they can keep contact with friends, neighbours and family.
+- Close to family and friends: Staying in their local area means proximity with friends, neighbours and family.
 This can cause worry, panic, and a lot of stress and overthinking.
 By keeping family and friends close by, this alleviates some of these worries and concerns.

-- Show me the money: Live-in care can work out a little pricier than residential care.
-However, by using an agency like HomeTouch, that introduces self-employed caregivers, the costs are lower to the customer.
-Live-in care can also be a great idea if you have two loved ones needing support, it can work almost like a buy-one-get-one-free scenario.
-It means they can continue to live together, in their home, as a couple, for the rest of their days.
+- Show me the money: Live-in care can work out more affordable than residential care for dementia but it will still cost in excess of £850/week.
+Live-in care can also be a great idea if you have two loved ones needing support, as the additional personal needing care only attracts a 10-15% premium/ It means they can continue to live together in their home as a couple.

 - Personality clash: Sometimes your loved one won’t like or gel with their carer.
 It’s better to prevent this by interviewing carers on the telephone and in person and running a test shift to check their rapport.